Shop the best Memorial Day furniture sales happening now

 The Container Store

 Get the closet of your dreams for a fraction of the price now through the end of June at The Container Store, where closet essentials like shoe storage and drawer organizers are 25% off.
-The really exciting deal, however, is that everything Elfa—entire closets even!—are now 30% off.
+The really exciting deal, however, is that everything Elfa — entire closets even! — is now 30% off.
 The Elfa Decor 6-Foot Birch and Platinum Closet, for example, is now $1,156.40 versus the regular price of $1,652.

 Overstock

 Now through June 1, Overstock is offering up to 70% off of thousands of items, plus free shipping — no matter the product size.
 Read: It's time to buy that patio set!
-Speaking of which, this Moses 5-piece Outdoor Sofa Set ($812.39; originally $1,105.49; overstock.com) has more than 600 positive reviews and is a sleek solution to even the smallest of backyards.
 Looking for an affordable and reliable mattress?
-The LUCID Comfort Collection 10-inch SureCool Gel Memory Foam Mattress ($204.39; originally $319.99; overstock.com) has more than 10,000 positive reviews and is majorly on sale right now.
+The LUCID Comfort Collection 10-inch SureCool Gel Memory Foam Mattress (starting at $163.99; originally $319.99; overstock.com) has more than 10,000 positive reviews and is majorly on sale right now.